Bay Day October 2014 Trip Descriptions

 (RIDING — tram)

 This is mostly a riding trip interspersed with short walks.
 It covers many areas within the heart of the Buffer Preserve.
 Riding in our new tram, you will enjoy seeing areas of the Buffer Preserve that the ordinary visitor misses.
 Your trip Leaders will talk about the history of the land and point out how controlled burn is beneficial to the Preserve.
 They know about the resident plants and the animals that call the Preserve home.
-They will show how controlled burn helps them.
-Research done on the Preserve is important, and your Leaders will enlighten you on how it works to improve the Buffer preserve.
-You will get to stretch your legs as you go on short walks in between the enjoyable tram rides into the heart of the Buffer Preserve.
+They will show how controlled burns helps them.
+Research done on the Preserve is important, and your Leaders will enlighten you on how it works to improve the Buffer Preserve.
+You will get to stretch your legs as you go on short walks in between the enjoyable TRAM rides into the heart of the Buffer Preserve.

 Pre-registration (on signup sheet on the day of the event) is required, as space is limited.
 These tours are free of charge.

-Join Matthew Anderson for a birding and plant identification tour of the Deal Tract.
-Matthew will help you learn to identify birds by their calls and habits, as well as discuss local ecology.
+Join Ron for a birding and plant identification tour of the Deal Tract.
+Ron will help you learn to identify birds by their calls and habits, as well as discuss local ecology.
 This is a fascinating and informative tour.
 You will be able to see a viewing tower built on the Deal Tract by former owner, Troy Deal, which offers an excellent view of the surrounding area and, on good flight days, an unparalleled view of migrating hawks.
 Tour meets at the Deal Tract located on Cape San Blas Road just past the Stump Hole (for locals) or the curve with the rock berm on Gulf side (for visitors).
 This will be approximately 10 miles from the Preserve Center.
 You may pick up printed directions at the Preserve Center.

 AQUATIC PRESERVE TOURS